We breathe life into great teams with great ideas to create great companies.

 In 2007, when Angel Capital Group was founded, public markets were in free-fall, job creation had stagnated, and America’s status as the premiere innovative economy in the world had been thoroughly undermined.
 But in our day-to-day meetings and relationships, we saw a powerful undercurrent of entrepreneurial drive.
 Americans wanted to create, build, and thrive.
 They just couldn’t find the funding they needed to get their ideas off the ground.

-Now, we’re ready to further expand our network of committed Angel investors.
-There are too many opportunities out there to pass up, and as a network of Angels we’re ready to increase our funding power with new locations and new Angel members online.
+With the merger with Sheltowee, ACG will continue expanding across the Southeast and Midwest.
+There are many outstanding opportunities in front of us, and as a network of Angels we’re ready to increase our funding power with new locations and new Angel members online.

 To learn more about joining our cause, or about founding a chapter location, check out our membership page.